lukejamestodd1/fruit_salad/fruit_salad.md

 Clone this repository to your projects folder

-Add the names of three citrus fruits here:
+Add the names of three surprise vegetables here:

-1.
+1. Potato
-2.
+2. Broccoli
-3.
+3. Cauliflower

 Save, add, and commit your changes.
 Push them to the remote.